tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 (2007)][arm-book].
 Radon measurements were taken in Minnesota counties.
 We would like to estimate the average radon measurement for each county.
 We have a repeated measures situation, and some counties have more observations than others.
-We use a mixed effects model to estimate a population distribution of county estimates, and the county-level estimates are randomly varying effects.
+We use a Bayesian mixed effects model with [brms](https://github.com/paul-buerkner/brms) to estimate a population distribution of county estimates, and the county-level estimates are randomly varying effects.
 They are drawn from a random distribution, the scale of which we estimate from the data.